The Forgotten Tales

-The Forgotten Tales is a compilation album by Blind Guardian.
+The Forgotten Tales is the first compilation album by German power metal band Blind Guardian.
 It was published in 1996.
 The cover artwork was created by Andreas Marschall. "'The Forgotten Tales'" contains several cover versions of popular songs, including "Mr. Sandman", "Surfin' U.S.A.", and "Spread Your Wings" as well as alternate versions of the band's previous works.
 Remastered and re-released on 15 June 2007, with bonus tracks and videos.